 where $\gamma\in \mathbb{R}$, $f$ is a probability density function, and $v$ is a real-valued function.
 Nevertheless, the assumption that space changes can be separated from changes in time is generally not realistic for earthquake activity.

-In the non-parametric Bayesian framework, the estimation of $ \mu(x,y,t)$ can be done using the Generalized Spatial Dirichlet Process introduced by \cite{duan2007generalized}.
+In the nonparametric Bayesian framework, the estimation of $ \mu(x,y,t)$ can be done using the Generalized Spatial Dirichlet Process introduced by \cite{duan2007generalized}.
 Their approach allows modeling different probability density functions across space and discretized time, where the weights and point masses in the stick-breaking representation \citep{sethuraman1994constructive} are assumed to vary smoothly over space and time.
-However, their formulation requires modeling the weights through an auxiliary thresholding scheme based on a collection of independent stationary Gaussian random fields.
+However, their formulation requires modeling the weights through an auxiliary threshold scheme based on a collection of independent stationary Gaussian random fields.
 Since we keep the mass points fixed in our work, we have chosen to use the representation proposed by \cite{chakrabarti2024graphical}, which allows the weights to vary through a hierarchical model with beta distributions.

-It is also worth mentioning the \cite{fonseca2017dynamic} work, which deals with the spatio-temporal problem that occurs when point data are not directly observed and only aggregated counts are available.
-In this context, \cite{kottas2007bayesian} proposed a non-parametric Bayesian approach to estimate the time-homogeneous spatial Poisson-process intensity function using Dirichlet processes, work that has been extended to the non-homogeneous case by \cite{xiao2015modeling} using dependent Dirichlet processes (DDP) \citep{maceachern1999dependent}.
-If the reader is interested in DDP and their stick-breaking representation, we suggest consulting the work \cite{quintana2022dependent}.
+It is also worth mentioning the work by \cite{fonseca2017dynamic}, which deals with the spatio-temporal problem that occurs when point data are not directly observed and only aggregated counts are available.
+In this context, \cite{kottas2007bayesian} proposed a nonparametric Bayesian approach to estimate the time-homogeneous spatial Poisson-process intensity function using Dirichlet processes, work that has been extended to the inhomogeneous case by \cite{xiao2015modeling} using dependent Dirichlet processes (DDP) \citep{maceachern1999dependent}.
+If the reader is interested in DDP and their stick-breaking representation, we suggest consulting \cite{quintana2022dependent}.